 First thing first, we had to buy something for our colleague at the hospital.
-Being new in town, we decided not to wonder around and instead looked for the nearest supermarket.
-We saw one, it looked big enough to be called as a supermarket.
+Being new in town, we decided not to wander around and instead looked for the nearest supermarket.
+We saw one, it looked big enough to be called a supermarket.
 We went in, not really sure what to buy for a friend in the hospital, battling cancer.

 We headed back to the hospital but spent almost 20 minutes looking for a parking spot.
-Such a big modern hospital but no enough parking bays – some even double parked whilst the rest took the easy route of parking along the main road.
+Such a big modern hospital but there was not enough parking bays – some even double-parked whilst the rest took the easy route of parking along the main road.
 A large portion of the paid car park lots was being used up by taxi drivers.

 Perhaps it was impolite to wear short pants in public but A1 decided to ignore the cold strange looks.
 He had no other choice – that was the only pants he had.
-We were a bit early for visitor’s visiting time but after the guards took one look at us – it was clear we were not locals (perhaps A1’s short pants made some difference), they simply let us in without much questions.
+We were a bit early for visitor’s visiting time but after the guards took one look at us – it was clear we were not locals (perhaps A1’s short pants made some difference), they simply let us in without any questions.

-We met our colleague in the ward and after sometime, realized that time was now 1 pm.
+We met our colleague in the ward and after some time, realized that time was now 1 pm.
 We were hungry and we also knew that we could not stay long in Kota Bahru if we intend to return home the same day.
-We wanted to eat nasi dagang but as we drove along the town, we could not find the right place to stop and eat.
+We wanted to eat nasi dagang but as we drove along the Kota Bahru town, we could not find the right place to stop and eat.
 We were late too.

-We had to stop for shopping for some Kelantan seafood chips at the famed Siti Khatijah Market.
+We had to stop for shopping for some Kelantan seafood chips at the Kota Bahru’s famed Siti Khatijah Market.
 Despite having GPS onboard, we got lost.
-We wondered around and stopped a traffic policeman who on a bike at a junction.
+We wandered around and stopped a traffic policeman who on a bike at a junction.
 Parking once again was a problem near the famed market but we found one in time.

 We rushed up and saw shop after shop selling crackers and the local foodstuff.
-We bought plenty of seafood stuff for home and then we rushed back to the car – our mission was half way done and we need to make the trip back.
+We bought plenty of seafood stuff for home and then we rushed back to the car – our mission was halfway done and we need to make the trip back.